ben-ng/finite-automata/Readme.md

 Notes:

 This uses a state machine to simulate the fragment on the input.
-NFAs will be copied and converted to DFAs.
+NFAs will be copied and converted into minimal DFAs.
+This is a slow method -- if you need to run the fragment multiple times, compile a lexer with `.toString()`.

 ## Fragment.toString()